-You will need GCSE Maths & English grade 4+ and 1 ?A?
-Level or National Diploma or equivalent as a minimum requirement for a place on the course.
-We will also interview applicants and you will required to bring a portfolio of your work to the interview.
+You will need GCSE Maths & English grade 4+ and 1 A Level grade A-C, or a National Diploma or the equivalent as a minimum requirement for a place on the course.
+We will also interview applicants, and you will be required to bring a portfolio of your work to the interview.
 Applicants retuning to learning after a break may be considered on portfolio and interview alone.
-If you are sure of your eligibility, please make an application and we can arrange an Advice and Guidance session to review your portfolio.
+If you are unsure of your eligibility, please make an application, and we can arrange an Advice and Guidance session to review your portfolio.

-This course will enable you to identify where your strengths lie in relation to your application to university.
+This course will enable you to identify where your strengths lie in relation to your application to university or other progression routes.
 The course encompasses a wide and exciting range of skills and knowledge.
-You will learn the fundamental practical and visual skills needed to produce a portfolio of work that will secure you a place at University.
-During the foundation we cover the ideas and processes that underpin professional practice in all the creative industries: 1.
-Have a critical and contextual awareness of different perspectives and approaches within art, design or related subjects of study or work 2.
-Research, analyse and evaluate relevant information and ideas in order to develop creative solutions 3.
-Understand, adapt and safely use appropriate and practical methods and skills for creative production 4.
-Solve complex problems through the application of art, design or related practical, theoretical and technical understanding 5.
-Critically review the effectiveness and appropriateness of methods, actions and results 6.
-Use evaluative and reflective skills in order to take responsibility for own learning, development and decision making 7.
-Take responsibility for the research, planning, time management and actions to access progression opportunities 8.
+You will learn the fundamental practical and visual skills needed to produce a portfolio of work that will secure you a place at university.
+During the foundation, we cover the ideas and processes that underpin professional practice in all the creative industries: 1.
+Have a critical and contextual awareness of different perspectives and approaches within art, design or related subjects of study or work; 2.
+Research, analyse and evaluate relevant information and ideas in order to develop creative solutions; 3.
+Understand, adapt and safely use appropriate and practical methods and skills for creative production; 4.
+Solve complex problems through the application of art, design or related practical, theoretical and technical understanding; 5.
+Critically review the effectiveness and appropriateness of methods, actions and results; 6.
+Use evaluative and reflective skills in order to take responsibility for own learning, development and decision making; 7.
+Take responsibility for the research, planning, time management and actions to access progression opportunities; 8.
 Effectively present themselves and their work to appropriate audiences.
-After completing formative units, you will begin to study your specialist area in greater depth, producing a professional portfolio of work.
+After completing formative units, you will begin to study your specialist area in greater depth.
 We also help establish working practices that will be essential in succeeding in university or employment in the creative industries.
-This includes management of workload, time management, organisation and presentation.
+This includes management of workload, time management, organisation, and presentation.
 In the last term, you will undertake a final major project.
 This is the only section of the course which is graded and will decide your final grade.
-All students exhibit their work in the Public Final show and Private View event.
+All students exhibit their work in the Public Final Show and Private View event.

 Teaching and Learning Methods

 You will be taught through a range of studio-based workshops with demonstrations and discussion within your groups.
-You will work towards the completion of specialist briefs dependant on your pathway but the emphasis is on a highly personalised approach matching teaching and learning to the student.
-Peer to peer learning is encouraged through show and tell and critiques and you will take part in live Industry projects and practitioner-led sessions whenever possible.
-Resources used within each lesson are available for students on our online learning platform, iLearn.
+You will work towards the completion of specialist briefs dependant on your pathway, but the emphasis is on a highly personalised approach matching teaching and learning to the student.
+Peer-to-peer learning is encouraged through show and tell, and critiques and you will take part in live Industry projects and practitioner-led sessions whenever possible.
+Resources used within each lesson are available for students on our online learning platform.
 In addition to the classes, you will be expected to undertake extensive independent practical work and research.
 Learners are encouraged to make use of the huge range of galleries and exhibition spaces in central London and regularly visit them independently.
 To do well on the course, we would suggest doing at least 15 hours of independent work in addition to the 15 hours of programmed classes.
 Students are also encouraged to enter competitions and exhibitions within the college as well as externally to widen their experience of creative practice.

 In addition to the classes, you will be expected to undertake extensive independent practical work and research.
 Learners are encouraged to make use of the huge range of galleries and exhibition spaces in central London and regularly visit them independently.